 Businesses all over the world are having to adapt quickly and embrace technology.
 The times certainly are changing, and restaurants and bars have taken notice.
 By offering fun and creative virtual initiatives, you can still support your favourite spots while staying at home and practicing social distancing.

 Taqueria Super Macho

 Taqueria Super Macho encourages you to stay connected with your friends while remaining apart.
-They’ve recently introduced the La Casa Loca virtual happy hour, delivering drinks and snacks to you and your pals (up to five people) daily from 3:30–6pm.
+They’ve recently introduced the La Casa Loca virtual happy hour, delivering drinks and snacks to you and your pals (up to five people) on Friday–Sunday from 3:30–6pm.
 For $198 for two, you’ll get two margarita mix kits along with tortilla chips, guacamole and pico de gallo.
 They deliver anywhere from Cyberport to Quarry Bay.

 Online spirit workshops with Victoria Chow

 Mixologist extraordinaire of cocktail bar The Woods, which closed last year ago, is back with Sip Straight, a website specialising in online classes and other drink-related content.
 You can now book a regularly occurring 1.5-hour session of Spirits 101 ($348) with Victoria herself.
 Each session includes a Zoom workshop and tasting kit containing eight spirit samples by artisanal brands.
 Book 48 hours before your session in order to receive the kit in time.